Chapter 3 Do You Still Want to Marry Me?

 So Matilda went back to sit in the living room.

-She wanted to turn on the TV, but found she didn't know how to use his TV.
+She wanted to turn on the TV but realized she didn’t know how to use it.

-But Wentworth's TV was a large LCD screen connected to a streaming box.
-There were two remote controls alone.
-She wasn't used to it and was too lazy to figure it out.
+Wentworth’s TV, however, was a large LCD connected to a streaming box, with two remote controls.
+She wasn't used to it and too lazy to figure it out.

 Sitting on the sofa, listening to the sounds of the wok and spatula colliding in the kitchen and the aroma wafting out, she suddenly felt this feeling was very strange.